Zoo and Wildlife Career FAQs

 It's one of the most-asked questions here at the Smithsonian's National Zoo and Conservation Biology Institute: How can I work in a zoo?

-Depending on the the job, there are lots of different answers.
+Depending on the job, there are a lot of different answers.
 But there is one thing they all require: a commitment to the welfare of animals and conservation of species.

 If you are interested in a profession working in close contact with animals on a daily basis, such as wildlife biologist or veterinarian, an advanced degree in zoology or veterinary medicine is recommended.
 Jobs requiring less schooling but include frequent, direct contact with animals include veterinary technician, zoo keeper, or wildlife technician.